BSick7/bower-typings/README.md

 # bower-typings
-Tool to retrieve typescript definitions from bower dependencies.
+Utility to retrieve typescript definitions from bower dependencies using unify.json.
+See [fayde-unify](https://github.com/wsick/fayde-unify) for more information on unify.json.

 ## Usage